Venda: History

 Venda was declared self-governing on 1 February 1973, with elections held later in the year.
 Further elections were held in July 1978.
-The territory was declared independent by the South African government on 13 September 1979 and its residents lost their South African citizenship.
+The territory was declared independent by the South African government on 13 September 1979, and its residents lost their South African citizenship.
 In common with the other Bantustans, its independence was not recognised by the international community.

 Venda was initially a series of non-contiguous territories in the Transvaal, with one main part and one main exclave.
 Its capital, formerly at Sibasa, was moved to Thohoyandou (which included the old Sibasa administrative district) when Venda was declared independent in 1979.
-Prior to independence it was expanded to form one contiguous territory, with a total land area of 6,807 km² (2628 sq. mi.).
-In the 1984 elections the ruling Venda National Party retained its position as ruling party, beating the perpetual opposition Venda Independent People's Party (VIPP).
+Prior to independence, it was expanded to form one contiguous territory, with a total land area of 6,807 km2 (2628 sq. mi.).
+In the 1984 elections, the ruling Venda National Party retained its position as ruling party, beating the perpetual opposition Venda Independent People's Party (VIPP).

 At independence in 1979, the population of Venda stood at about 200,000 people.
-The state was cut off from neighbouring Zimbabwe by the Madimbo corridor, patrolled by South African troops, to the North, and from nearby Mozambique by the Kruger National Park.
+The state was cut off from neighbouring Zimbabwe by the Madimbo corridor, patrolled by South African troops, to the north, and from nearby Mozambique by the Kruger National Park.

 The first President of Venda, Patrick Mphephu, was also a Paramount Chief of the Vhavenda people; he was born and lived in Dzanani in Limpopo.
-His successor, Frank Ravele, was overthrown in a military coup by the Venda Defence Force in 1990, after which the territory was ruled by the Council of National Unity.
+His successor, Frank Ravele, was overthrown in a military coup by the Venda Defence Force in 1990.
+Afterwards, the territory was ruled by the Council of National Unity, a military junta chaired by General Gabriel Ramushwana.
 Venda was re-incorporated into South Africa on 27 April 1994.

 Institutions of education

-In 1982, the University of Venda known as Univen was established as an institution of higher learning for the Vhavenda people.
+In 1982, the University of Venda, known as Univen, was established as an institution of higher learning for the Vhavenda people.